 Since the story is very much a mystery investigation it would be unseemly to describe its secrets, but the Cthulhu mythos is a defining part of the story, and goes well beyond the big squidface himself, and into areas less memetic.
 The writing is quite good, and the game certainly has the proper “cosmic horror” atmosphere when it gets down to it.

-While the games can be quite over-the-top with each officer’s kill count, or the magic they employ, they always hit the story bits familiar to those who know Lou Guanzhong’s novel.
-And the collection of characters is massive, ranging from major figures like Cao Cao or Guan Yu, to minor character like concubines and offspring of major actor.
-It’s all a touch silly, but good fun.
+While the games can be quite over-the-top with each officer’s kill count, or the magic they employ, they usually hit the story bits familiar to those who know Lou Guanzhong’s novel, Romance of the Three Kingdoms.The collection of characters is massive, ranging from major figures like Cao Cao or Guan Yu, to minor character like concubines and offspring of major actors.

 Enslaved: Odyssey to the West

 Sun Wukong, the Monkey King is one of the most famous characters from Chinese culture, drawn from the all-time classic epic called Journey to the West.
 If you’ve seen Dragon Ball, you know him as Son Goku, but the character has appeared in many media over the years.
 One of the adaptations is Ninja Theory’s Enslaved: Odyssey to the West, which checks quite a few plot points along the way, in a cool, transformative way.

 The game follows a man called Monkey, who’s forced to escort a woman called Trip (Tripitaka) home.
 He’s, appropriately to the source material, fitted with a cybernetic headband which allows Trip to compel him.

 The gameplay mixes environmental puzzles with fast-paced combat, and the post-apocalyptic world is beautiful, full of life and overgrown ruins of and old civilization.

 Lord of the Rings: War in the North